 In accordance with the GAM, impairments that arise from a clear consumption of economic benefits or of service potential in the asset are charged to operating expenses.
 A compensating transfer is made from the revaluation reserve to the income and expenditure reserve of an amount equal to the lower of (i) the impairment charged to operating expenses; and (ii) the balance in the revaluation reserve attributable to that asset before the impairment.
 An impairment that arises from a clear consumption of economic benefit or of service potential is reversed when, and to the extent that, the circumstances that gave rise to the loss is reversed.
 Reversals are recognised in operating expenditure to the extent that the asset is restored to the carrying amount it would have had if the impairment had never been recognised.
-Any remaining reversal is recognised in the revaluation reserve to the income and expenditure reserve, an amount is transfer was made from the revaluation reserve to the impairment reversal is recognised.
+Any remaining reversal is recognised in the revaluation reserve.
+Where, at the time of the original impairment, a transfer was made from the revaluation reserve to the income and expenditure reserve, an amount is transferred back to the revaluation reserve when the impairment reversal is recognised.
 Other impairments are treated as revaluation losses.
 Reversals of 'other impairments' are treated as revaluation gains.